gotlougit/cpanzer/README.md

 - Map and player tank options

-- Fancy HUD with a health bar
+- Fancy HUD with a health bara

+- Powerups, such as those for speed or getting more ammo